SQLGeordie/ReadyDemo/README.md

       -p 1500:1433 --name sql2 \
       -d mssql-with-backup-example
 ```
+the output of this command should be similar to this:
+>LogicalName PhysicalName
+>----------- ------------
+>ProductCatalog /var/opt/mssql/data/ProductCatalog.mdf
+>ProductCatalog_log /var/opt/mssql/data/ProductCatalog_log.ldf

 6. View the contents of the backup file built in the image: